phatblat/reflog/www/_drafts/testing-iboutlets-and-ibactions-with-curried-functions-in-swift.markdown

 [^curried-function-example]: Borrowed with :heart: from the **Almighty Kraken** [http://krakendev.io/blog/hipster-swift#currying](http://krakendev.io/blog/hipster-swift#currying)

-Versions of these outlet/action assertion functions using the older, cleaner  syntactic-sugar function currying can be reviewed on the [`deprecated-syntax`](https://github.com/phatblat/CurriedOutletFunctions/blob/deprecated-syntax/CurriedOutletFunctionsTests/SpecFunctions.swift#L47) tag of the example repo.
+Versions of these outlet/action assertion functions using the older, cleaner  syntactic-sugary function currying can be reviewed on the [`deprecated-syntax`](https://github.com/phatblat/CurriedOutletFunctions/blob/deprecated-syntax/CurriedOutletFunctionsTests/SpecFunctions.swift#L47) tag of the example repo.

 Apple, you can take my sweet curry, but you'll never take my Sriracha.